A Cubical Language for Bishop Sets: Introduction

 \subsection{Metatheory}

-Type checkers rely on global invariants of type theories that are easily disrupted---indeed, we have already seen that the equality reflection rule single-handedly destroys type checking.
+Type checkers rely on global invariants of type theories that are easily disrupted---indeed, we have already seen that the equality reflection rule single-handedly destroys the decidability of type checking.
 Consequently, type theorists devote much effort to proving that various calculi are well-behaved, in the form of the \emph{canonicity} and \emph{normalization} metatheorems.

 Canonicity states that any closed term of boolean (or natural number) type is judgmentally equal to either $\CTmTt$ or $\CTmFf$ (resp., a numeral).
-Canonicity expresses a weak form of completeness for base types which is analogous to the existence property of intuitionistic logic \cite{troelstra-vandalen:1988}.
+Canonicity expresses a weak form of completeness for base types which is analogous to the existence property of intuitionistic logic~\cite{troelstra-vandalen:1988}.
 Although most type theories (including ETT, ITT, OTT, and XTT) enjoy canonicity, it can fail when a type theory is extended by a new construct whose behavior is not sufficiently determined by new equations, as in the extension of ITT by function extensionality or univalence axioms.
 Indeed, the main motivation behind cubical type theory was to develop a univalent type theory satisfying canonicity.

 Normalization is a generalization of canonicity to open terms which characterizes the open terms of every type up to judgmental equality.
-These characterizations can be quite complex: the normal forms of boolean type include constants $\CTmTt$ and $\CTmFf$, variables $x:\CTyBool$, projections of variables $x:\CTyBool\times\CTyBool$, etc. Unlike canonicity, normalization does not measure the strength of judgmental equality: normalization theorems can hold for ITT extended with axioms, and hold trivially if one limits judgmental equality to $\alpha$-equivalence.
+These characterizations can be quite complex: the normal forms of boolean type include constants $\CTmTt$ and $\CTmFf$, variables $x:\CTyBool$, projections of variables $x:\CTyBool\times\CTyBool$, \etc. Unlike canonicity, normalization does not measure the strength of judgmental equality: normalization theorems can hold for ITT extended with axioms, and hold trivially if one limits judgmental equality to $\alpha$-equivalence. \footnote{In fact, without further constraints on what, precisely, constitutes a normal form, normalization can be quite trivial.
+If one defines a normal form to be simply the terms taken up to definitional equality then normalization is trivial but useless.
+In practice, type theorists are careful to isolate normal forms so as to make proving properties like decidability, injectivity of type constructors, \etc trivial.}